How to Import Food Products into India

 Step #1: Customs Clearance

-Prior to the food consignment arriving in a air or sea port in India, the the importing food business operator must prepare an Authority Letter in favour of a Customs Handling Agent (CHA) addressed to the FSSAI/ Authorised officer.
+Prior to the food consignment arriving in air or seaport in India, the importing food business operator must prepare an Authority Letter in favour of a Customs Handling Agent (CHA) addressed to the FSSAI/ Authorised officer.

 On arrival of consignment, the Customs Handling Agent based on the authorization letter would file an application for clearance of consignment with the Department of Customs based on the Bill of Entry.
 A Government Customs Agent would verify the consignment and clear the same after clearance of customs formalities and payment of customs duty.